AugmenTab/mythic/README.md

 The software component of this system is distributed under the GNUv3 license.

-Halo &copy; Microsoft Corporation.
+&copy; Microsoft Corporation.
 Mythic for Foundry was created under Microsoft's "Game Content Usage Rules."
 It is not endorsed by Microsoft and does not reflect the views or opinions of Microsoft or anyone officially involved in producing or managing Halo.
 As such, it does not contribute to the official narrative of the fictional universe, if applicable.

 ## Known Bugs